 Sometimes your medicines can cause oily skin problems.
 Drugs that usually impact your body’s hormonal levels like anti-depressants, birth control pills, etc. can cause it.

-Some medicines cause dehydration which makes your skin produce more oil to keep it hydrated and compensate the loss of moisturization.
+Some medicines cause dehydration, which makes your skin produce more oil to keep it hydrated and compensate for the loss of moisturization.

 Lack of Skin Moisturization

 Dehydrated skin produces excessive oil to keep it hydrated.
 This is usually a case during winters.
 If you forget to apply moisturizer on your skin, then it starts to look dark and greasy after a while.

 Your body cannot see your skin gets damaged by dryness.
 As a result, it starts producing oil.